 What is Conversion Therapy?

-“CConversion therapy” (CT) traditionally referred to various coercive and aversive psychological or medical practices and/or treatments intended to change a person’s sexual orientation from homosexual to heterosexual.
-Such coercive practices of the mid-twentieth century fell out of practice.
+The term “Conversion therapy” (CT) traditionally referred to various coercive and aversive psychological or medical practices and/or treatments intended to change a person’s sexual orientation from homosexual to heterosexual.
+Such coercive practices of the mid-twentieth century eventually fell out of practice.
 However, the term is now being used to describe “any practice, treatment or service designed to change an individual’s sexual orientation or gender identity, or to eliminate or reduce sexual attraction or sexual behaviour between persons of the same sex” (Bill S-260, 2019).

 Reparative therapy, a holistic therapeutic model developed by Joseph Nicolosi Sr. (Nicolosi, 1991) to help individuals who experience unwanted same-sex attraction, has also been equated to conversion therapy.
 This therapeutic technique is based on the premise that homosexuality in males is an adaptation to trauma often rooted in a same-sex attachment disturbance that leaves the boy alienated from his masculine nature.

-CT also applies (since 2015 in Ontario) to therapeutic techniques which are intended to assist individuals in aligning their self-perceived identity with their biological sex.
+The term CT also applies (since 2015 in Ontario) to therapeutic techniques that are intended to assist individuals in aligning their self-perceived identity with their biological sex.
 This aspect will be discussed toward the end of the paper.

-For the purpose of this paper I will be focusing on CT with respect to the LGBTQ culture
+In this paper I will be focusing on CT with respect to the LGBTQ culture.

 What are the Central Arguments and the History behind this Controversy?